bonigarcia/selenium-jupiter/README.md

 }
 ```

 *Selenium-Jupiter* is typically used by tests.
-For that reason, the scope of the dependency has been defined as `test` in Maven and `testCompile` in Gradle .
+For that reason, the scope of the dependency has been defined as `test` in Maven and `testImplementation` in Gradle .

 ### Local browsers